-Dental disease tends to be more common and be more severe as cats get older, just as in humans.
+Dental disease tends to be more common and more severe as cats get older, just as in humans.
 Dental disease in cats is commonly associated with the accumulation of dental plaque (as a result of bacteria in the mouth) and tartar formation … this can result in what is termed ‘periodontal disease’ – disease affecting the teeth and the structures around the teeth that support and keep them healthy.

 Plaque is a complex film of bacteria that develops on the surface of teeth.
-Initially the plaque layer is not readily visible, but it can be demonstrated by using a ‘disclosing solution’ that stains the plaque film.
+Initially, the plaque layer is not readily visible, but it can be demonstrated by using a ‘disclosing solution’ that stains the plaque film.
 As the plaque layer grows and becomes thicker, it can often be seen as a soft, grey or white film on the tooth surface.

 Plaque is important because it is the most common underlying cause of dental disease.
-Taking measures to help reduce dental plaque development is therefore an important step in trying to prevent dental disease in cats.
+Taking measures to help reduce dental plaque development is, therefore, an important step in trying to prevent dental disease in cats.
 Plaque can be removed with brushing helping to keep the gums healthy (see: Home care for dental disease).

-If plaque is left undisturbed it can become hardened due to deposition of substances such as calcium in the plaque layer.
+If plaque is left undisturbed it can become hardened due to the deposition of substances such as calcium in the plaque layer.
 Hard, calcified plaque is known as dental ‘tartar’ or ‘calculus’.

 Tartar is clearly visible and looks like a cream/yellow or brown hard deposit on the tooth surface.
 In severe cases, a large amount of tartar can develop on the surface of the tooth.
 Tartar, because it is so hard, cannot usually be removed by simple measures such as brushing the teeth, and dental scaling (performed by your vet under an anaesthetic) is usually required to remove it.

-Dental disease can affect cats of any age and varies in severity – some cats develop severe disease at a relatively young age.
+Dental disease can affect cats of any age and varies in severity – some cats develop the severe disease at a relatively young age.
 Several factors affect the development of disease including: